Kava-Labs/kava/x/cdp/spec/01_concepts.md

 CDPs enable the creation of a stable asset by collateralization with another on chain asset.

 A CDP is scoped to one collateral type.
 It has one primary owner, and a set of "depositors".
 The depositors can deposit and withdraw collateral to the CDP.
-The owner can draw stable assets (creating debt) and repay them to cancel the debt.
+The owner can draw stable assets (creating debt), deposit and withdraw collateral, and repay stable assets to cancel the debt.

-Once created stable assets are free to be transferred between users, but a CDP owner must repay their debt to get their collateral back.
+Once created, stable assets are free to be transferred between users, but a CDP owner must repay their debt to get their collateral back.

 User interactions with this module:

-- create a new cdp by depositing some type of coin as collateral
+- create a new CDP by depositing a supported coin as collateral and minting debt
+- deposit to a CDP controlled a different owner address
+- withdraw deposited collateral, if it doesn't put the CDP below the liquidation ratio
-- withdraw newly minted stable coin from this CDP (up to a fraction of the value of the collateral)
+- issue stable coins from this CDP (up to a fraction of the value of the collateral)
 - repay debt by paying back stable coins (including paying any fees accrued)
 - remove collateral and close CDP

+Module interactions:

+- fees for all CDPs are updated each block
+- the value of fees (surplus) is divded between users, via the savings rate, and owners of the governance token, via burning governance tokens proportional to surplus
+- the value of an asset that is supported for CDPs is determined by querying an external pricefeed
+- if the price of an asset puts a CDP below the liquidation ratio, the CDP is liquidated
+- liquidated collateral is divided into lots and sent to an external auction module
+- collateral that is returned from the auction module is returned to the account that deposited that collateral
+- if auctions do not recover the desired amount of debt, debt auctions are triggered after a certain threshold of global debt is reached
+- surplus auctions are triggered after a certain threshold of surplus is triggered

 ## Liquidation & Stability System